Ayms/bitcoin-transactions/README.md

 ## Planning

-If you intent to fork this module, maybe you should wait a little bit that everything is implemented, to come:
+If you intend to fork this module, maybe you should wait a little bit that everything is implemented, to come:

 - multisig m of n with n>4
 - redeem script decoding and keys discovery